purpledb/purple/README.md

 * Making the current data interfaces more sophisticated and capable of covering a wider range of use cases
 * Adding new interfaces, such as a timeseries interface, a simple graph interface, etc.
 * Providing a relational interface that supports a subset of SQL (SQLite would likely suffice for this)
-* Providing optional pluggable backends behind Strato (e.g. using Redis for caching, Elasticsearch for search)
+* Providing optional pluggable backends behind Strato (e.g. using Redis for caching, Elasticsearch for search, etc.)
 * Providing a message queue/pub-sub interface, eliminating the need for a Kafka/Pulsar/RabbitMQ/etc. client

 ### Want to contribute?